rizal-rovins/learn-pyspark/spark-theory/repartition-and-coalesce.md

 > **Important constraint:** You cannot use `coalesce()` to *increase* the number of partitions.
 Calling `df.coalesce(500)` on a 200-partition DataFrame is a no-op.
 It stays at 200.

 ***

-### How to Identify If Spark Partitions Are Too Many or Too Few
-In Spark (including Databricks), the number of partitions should be based on dataset size, partition size, and cluster parallelism.
-A common production guideline is to keep partition sizes between 128 MB and 256 MB.
-This range balances efficient parallel processing and manageable memory usage.

-Too many partitions → very small partitions, leading to high task scheduling overhead, JVM overhead, and the small files problem.
-Too few partitions → very large partitions, causing memory pressure, long-running tasks, and poor parallelism.

 ### The Shuffle Difference, Visualized